Luigi Ghilardi: Second French intervention in Mexico

-Luis Ghilardi was commissioned to deliver correspondence from Giuseppe Garibaldi to U.S. authorities in Washington D.C., as well as to President Benito Juárez in Mexico.
+Luigi Ghilardi was commissioned to deliver correspondence from Giuseppe Garibaldi to U.S. authorities in Washington D.C., as well as to President Benito Juárez in Mexico.
 He arrived in New York City in May 1862 and managed to meet with the chargé d'affaires of the Mexican government in Washington, Matías Romero.
 He corresponded with General McClellan and was received by President Abraham Lincoln.
 Ghilardi asked both of them to support the Mexican cause against the intervention due to the Monroe Doctrine however, because they were facing the American Civil War, they couldn't offer help.

 He landed in Acapulco and visited President Juárez in Mexico City.
 In 1863 he joined the Army of the East and participated in the Siege of Puebla.
 In July 1863, he was appointed second chief of the command in Jalisco, at a time when the Mexican troops were trying to reorganize after the defeat suffered in Puebla.
 After the death of Ignacio Comonfort and because the resistance had turned into guerrilla warfare, Ghilardi had decided to abandon his command and return to Europe, however, on January 17, 1864, a French commander captured him, along with other Republican officers, in Colotlan, Jalisco.

 He was transferred to the city of Aguascalientes where he was court-martialed by General E. L'Heriller, and sentenced to death.
 The sentence was ratified by Marshal François Achille Bazaine, commander of the French troops in Mexico.
 His wife and daughter, who were still in Peru, were sent a letter and Ghilardi's belongings through the French consulate.